 Please read ALL directions before completing the budget adjustment form.
 Please take note of categories that are adjustments vs reimbursements.

-The standard budget (Not Executive LLM) includes tuition and estimated costs for health insurance, books and supplies, long-distance travel (not part-time), utilities/internet, rent, food, local travel and miscellaneous/personal expenses during the nine (9) months of the academic school year (September to May).
+The standard budget includes tuition and estimated costs for health insurance, books and supplies, long-distance travel (not part-time or any online program), utilities/internet, rent, food, local travel and miscellaneous/personal expenses during the nine (9) months of the academic school year (September to May).

 - A budget adjustment may be requested to cover certain additional allowable costs (see categories below) above your standard budget utilizing your student loan which increases your loan debt.